Vikranth-Inti/Analytics/README.md

 Includes Data Science, AI and Optimization!

 Check pdf file for each subject.
+I request you to get a hardcopy for each of these books.

 Python project on open source search engine.